 Cafe in Rishikesh

 The Architect inside me wanted to capture every corner of this place (and so I did).
 A unique vibe welcomed the visitors in an outdoor space with a path leading to the seating area segregated into different moods perfectly blending this space with its surroundings.
 When one enters, there is a rare chance to figure out what this place will end up into!!

 “Following the right path always leads to beautiful destinations.”
-This is what ringed in my head while digging further inside the café in Rishikesh.
-Before deciding ‘OUR’ spot, the curiosity bugs led us to roam around the whole place and capture each and every detail in our minds.
+This is what rang in my head while digging further inside the café in Rishikesh.
+Before deciding on ‘OUR’ spot, the curiosity bugs led us to roam around the whole place and capture each and every detail in our minds.

 What comes to your mind when you look at a graffiti wall?
 Certainly, a sense of drama and excitement will pop up with vibrant colors and new quirky styles.
 Here it adds positive energy to the whole space while being at the backdrop.

 One of the sitting spaces on a lightly lifted platform covered by a pavilion segregates the space as a semi-private arrangement.
 The use of colors seamlessly blends this space creating a natural ecosystem where one can enjoy while being close to nature.

 A breathtaking view awaited as we moved further, passing through the fence to an open deck where everything felt quiet at once.
 Away from the chit-chatter of the crowd where the only noise one can hear is of the Ganges flowing meld with the chirping of birds.
 Adjoining this deck, were the steps leading to this heaven.
 These steps ended in a paved pathway named ‘Asthapath’ that runs parallel to the river and can be seen through the deck itself.
 We kept the excitement to ourselves and decided to finally sit at our spot.